awsdocs/amazon-application-discovery-user-guide/doc_source/explore-data.md

    Your visualization will be rendered\.

 **Removing your data from AWS Application Discovery Service**
-If you’d like to have all your data removed from Application Discovery Service, please contact [AWS Support](https://aws.amazon.com/contact-us/) and request full data deletion from Application Discovery Service\.
+To have all your data removed from Application Discovery Service, contact [AWS Support](https://aws.amazon.com/contact-us/) and request full data deletion\.